CameronD17/camerond17.github.io/blog/_posts/2015-12-26-retrospection.markdown

 > Identify and control poor spending habits

 Outcome: Hmm.
 Yes and no. I do know where I'm leaking money now, but I haven't really plugged the gaps, because I enjoy the outcome of most of them!
-(This loops back to the rampant alcoholism)
+(This loops back to the rampant alcoholism.)

 > Budget tracker kept up to date and accurate, and begin using YNAB regularly